ChrisLindGitHub/RaspberryPI-CSharp/README.md

 # RaspberryPI-CSharp
-Explorations developing C# on the raspberry pi
+The explorations of Chris Lind developing C# on the raspberry pi